mphowardlab/mphowardlab.github.io/index.md

 {% capture text %}

-We develop new scientific software to enable our own work and to support other researchers in our community.
-We aim to create more open, accessible, and reproducible science.
+We develop new software to enable our own work and to support other researchers in our community.
+We aim to create more open and reproducible science.

 {%
   include button.html